xiaoliang2012/minecraft-terminal/README.md

 $ node . --c !
 Player456 ! ! !
 ```

-*! will use the login options specified in cred.json if no options are set it will use defaults*
+\- '!' will use the login options specified in cred.json if no options are set it will use defaults

 Do not use the credentials file cred.json: